baiden00/quicksearch/README.md

 # quicksearch

-Search the web for anything without having your browser open!
+Quick search the web for anything from your desktop screen!